Restricted items in the UAE

 The penalties for trading, trafficking, smuggling, possessing drugs and presence of drugs in the blood stream even in residual amounts are severe.

-Importing medicne for personal use
+Importing medicine for personal use

 According to the website of Ministry of Health and Prevention, UAE nationals and residents can obtain a permission to import medicine for personal use.
 The imported medicine should not exceed the personal need of a period of 3 months for non-controlled medicines and one month for controlled and semi-controlled medicines.